The Best Prepaid Phones for Seniors in 2026

 - Verizon Prepaid

 While some networks offer physical cards that you need to reload your service, the card may be digital if you buy the phone online.
-Stores that sell prepaid phones include large retailers like Best Buy, Walmart, and Target.
+Stores that sell prepaid phones include large retailers like Best Buy, Walmart, Target and Consumer Cellular stores.

 Is Prepaid Better Than Postpaid?